jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=15

-Note, it's the extras of the Industrial Age who complain about everything because they've forgotten how fun it is to play the game of civilization.
+Note, it's the extras of the Industrial Age who complain because they've forgotten how fun it is to play the game of civilization.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does; when we can't go back.
-And could you ever drop Netflix and do back to DVDs?
-What about flipping through encyclopedia books or calling a taxi-cab and wondering when it'll arrive?
+And could you ever drop Netflix and rent DVDs again?
+What about flipping through a phone book or calling a taxi-cab and wondering when it'll arrive?

 Of course not, and that's a good sign you're already a believer in the Internet Age.

-Our civilization has fought many battles to to liberate extras from old ways of life.
-The first was the fight against king's and their despotism.
-After we defeated the divine nobles many "commoners" (white males) had voting, property, and free speech rights.
-The fight against sexism and racism is now distributing these levers of power to everyone in our society.
+Our civilization has fought many battles to liberate extras.
+The first was the fight against kings and their despotism.
+Then it was the fight against sexism and racism.
+At each stage more people fought for the levers of power to become full members of their community; or what we now call player gods.

-These movements weren't good simply "because".
-By liberating more persons, our civilization got more player gods.
-And, just like in Nature, the more lifeforms play the game of evolution, the more adaptions there are solving real-life problems, and therefore the more likely you are to win.
-Backing this movements is why Left and Right won the Industrial Age.
+Liberating people works because, just like in Nature, the more lifeforms play the game, the more upgrades we adapt to solve pressing problems.

 Now as we upgrade to the Internet Age, we have another "ism" in our way; antagonism.
-This ideology is the various justifications and rationales used by the Industrial Age establishment to hold back our technological progress for its self-interest.

-Antagonism is focing the middle-class to live as if its 1969.
-Living in the past is why we're as unhappy as camels living in the Amazon.
-The economic shutdown, fragile supply chains, unprepared citizens, extremely bureaucratic health-care system; the Great Covid-19 Pandemic, is revealing our outdatedness for all to see.
+While racial prejudice and gender oppression will always need to be kept at bay, Darth Blockbuster's ideology is by far Main Street's biggest problem.

+Look at what antagonism has forced upon us during this pandemic.
+A fragile supply chain.
+Months long unemployment claims reviews.
+And, an extremely bureaucratic health-care system.

+Antagonism is why we're camels trying to cope in the Amazon.

-The good news is, we already have Internet Age technology, and the "click" of Netflix means you are already majically attached to it.
-This book is merely trying to make you fight for a philosophy you already believe in.
+The good news is, we already have Internet Age technology.
+You already love it; it clicks in your mind.
+This book is merely asking you to fight for a philosophy you already believe in.

 So, let's return to our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution.
-A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age.
+A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age and the era of mass-collaboration.

 At the end of this book, I'd love it if you'd #debtfreeliving, #byebyedarthblockbuster, #ilovecollaboration.
 Because that's what happy player gods do when we control the levers of power.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HomelyHardtofindKakapo' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_Please enable the sound.
+Faster evolution is our savior.
+And antagonism is our enemy.
+Credit: [Civlization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE), and [Office Space](https://en.wikipedia.org/wiki/Office_Space)._

 # Mid Point